Public Companies Sector: Saudi Government Regulations

 This is due to the government’s decisive decisions.
 Thus, to regulate the process of establishing public companies and designate the approval entities.

 These strategic actions help to fortify the investment climate in the Kingdom of Saudi Arabia.
-As well as draw in more domestic and foreign capital by improving transparency and governance in the public company sector.
+As well as drawing in more domestic and foreign capital by improving transparency and governance in the public company sector.

-New Requirements for Forming Publicly-Owned Companies
+New Requirements

 As a way of ensuring that these enterprises are under national development plans and delivering the maximum feasible economic return, the Saudi Council of Ministers recently issued a new ruling.

-It mandates public entities seeking to establish for-profit companies to first secure approval from the Public Investment Fund.
+It mandates that public entities seeking to establish for-profit companies first secure approval from the Public Investment Fund.
 After receiving the required information, the Fund has ninety days to reply to requests.

 Should the public entity choose to move forward with the project after the Fund denies the application, it must provide both the application and the Fund’s answer to the Ministry of Finance.